NREL/GEOPHIRES-X/docs/SAM-Economic-Models.md

 The following table describes how GEOPHIRES parameters are transformed into SAM parameters, as implemented in [EconomicsSam.py](https://github.com/softwareengineerprogrammer/GEOPHIRES/blob/274786e6799d32dad3f42a2a04297818b811f24c/src/geophires_x/EconomicsSam.py#L135-L195).
 (Note that the source code implementation determines actual behavior in the case of any discrepancies.)

-.. <RST_Comment>
-..
-Comment entries of "..
-N/A" render as blank in the final RST, by design.
-..
-This entry value is required because m2r2 (https://pypi.org/project/m2r2/) seems to choke and bail on rendering
-.. the entire table when blank comment entries are blank.
-Make sure to check this doesn't happen when making changes
-.. to this file by running `tox -e docs` and opening `dist/docs/SAM-Economic-Models.html` in your browser!
-..
-..
-TODO: Generate this programmatically (like schema generator) to prevent drift between code and documentation.
-.. </RST_Comment>

 | GEOPHIRES Parameter(s)                                                                                                                          | SAM Category                                           | SAM Input(s)                                                                                                 | SAM Module(s)                     | SAM Parameter Name(s)                                        | Comment                                                                                                                                                                                                                                                                                                                   |
 |-------------------------------------------------------------------------------------------------------------------------------------------------|--------------------------------------------------------|--------------------------------------------------------------------------------------------------------------|-----------------------------------|--------------------------------------------------------------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|